TritonDataCenter/manta-mola/docs/gc-overview.md

 if records for the object referenced in the deletion record have later records.

 The output of the Marlin job is a set of cleanup tasks for Moray shards and Mako nodes.
-Since we currently don't have a mechanism for making directories from Marlin jobs and we want to keep the cleanup tasks around for debugging issues, tasks are first uploaded to:
+Since we want to keep the cleanup tasks around for debugging issues, tasks are first uploaded to:

     /poseidon/stor/manta_gc/all/done/[date]-[job_id]-X-[uuid]-[mako|moray]-[serverid]